 - Once the timer starts, your website visitor has a specified amount of time to make a purchase (letting you get credit for the sale and earn a commission)

-If the timer runs out – and then they make a purchase – you earn nothing.
+If the timer runs out and they make a purchase, you earn nothing.

 This is why long cookie durations matter with affiliate marketing.